Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Top-Up Grocery Shopping

-After a large grocery shop at Costco for the remaining three weeks of the month, we work with the remainder of our grocery budget.
+After shopping at Costco for the remaining three weeks of the month, we work with the remainder of our grocery budget.

-Our grocery budget for two adults and one youth is $700, with a $25 Stockpile Budget.
+Our grocery budget for two adults and one youth is $700, with $25 Stockpile Budget.

 Using a stockpile budget helps us to get extras IF we find them in-store, such as reduced products or manager specials.